-The Flagler Museum Education Department's Newspapers in Education Tabloid, Flagler's Florida, recently received the Palm Beach County Cultural Council's 2008 Muse Award for Cultural Program of the Year, an award given to the most "creative, innovative, original, and exemplary" cultural program in the county.
+The Flagler Museum Education Department's Newspapers in Education Tabloid, Flagler's Florida, has received the Cultural Council for Palm Beach County's Muse Award for Cultural Program of the Year, an award given to the most "creative, innovative, original, and exemplary" cultural program in the county.
 Flagler's Florida is provided free to students and is accompanied by a Teacher's Guide with five pre-visit lessons and a post-visit activity.
 Targeted to 4th and 5th grade students, the

-The Whitehall Lecture Series in the Grand Ballroom.
-Image © Flagler Museum
+The Whitehall Lecture Series in the Grand Ballroom. © Flagler Museum

-Students during the Mentor Program.
-Image © Flagler Museum
+Students during the Mentor Program. © Flagler Museum

 The annual Bluegrass in the Pavilion Concert.
-All proceeds benefit the Museum's educational programs for children.
-Image © Flagler Museum
+All proceeds benefit the Museum's educational programs for children. © Flagler Museum